 Chlorine is usually used in tap water in Cyprus to keep it safe from bacteria and viruses.
 Now, it’s not a full-proof method.
 Even after putting chlorine, water-borne viruses can exist in tap water.
 On the other hand, bottled water is somehow cleaner than tap water.

 The major downside of drinking bottled water is, it’s expensive.

 The water that comes to your tap is very cheap in price.
 You can also buy 20 liters of water for 1 Euro from water vending machines, whereas you will only get 1.5 liters of bottled water for 1 Euro.

 If you have money and don’t mind putting it on buying bottled water, then it’s your choice.

-But if you can’t afford to buy bottled water every day, then I suggest you go with buying it from the vending machines.
+But if you can’t afford to buy bottled water every day, I suggest you buy it from the vending machines.

 If that’s still expensive for you, you can drink the tap water.

-I would suggest you drink the tap water only after boiling and filtering, though it’s considered safe to drink tap water directly.
+I would suggest you drink the tap water only after boiling and filtering, though it’s considered safe to directly drink tap water.